 It’s rare for anyone to go their entire life without getting a speeding ticket.
 Still, that first speeding ticket can be a scary experience.
-Those who have taken driver’s ed more recently may be aware of the possible fine and how many points a speeding ticket can put on one’s license.
-More experienced drivers getting pulled over for speeding for the first time could be less aware of all the possible penalties.
+Those who have taken driver’s ed more recently may be aware of the possible fine and/or points.
+More experienced drivers pulled over for the first time could be less aware of all the possible penalties.

-The following outlines what a driver should do when he gets his first speeding ticket in NY.
+The following outlines what a driver should do when he/she gets his/her first speeding ticket in NY.

 1. What to do during the traffic stop.

 Being pulled over for the first time can be scary, but drivers would be well advised to relax and stay calm.
 Once a driver has been pulled over for speeding, the officer will typically request his/her license and vehicle registration.

 He/she may ask if the driver is aware of the reason for the traffic stop.
 It is imperative that a driver never admits to speeding.
 This admission can and likely will be used against him/her in court.
 However, that does not mean the driver should be argumentative either.
 Instead, simply be polite and cooperative without acknowledging any wrongdoing.